Your Ultimate Bug Guide for 2021! by YAYA Organics

 PRO-TIPS TO BEAT BLACK FLIES: Black flies are extremely persistent, and their bites (welts, rather) can pack a punch…sometimes people say “it took a chunk out of me!” or “it’s bleeding!”… which can feel quite violating, and rightly so.
 That being said, we want to share the best practices to keep them at bay.
 With black flies, try:

-REPELLENT RECOMMENDATION: SQUITO BAN by YAYA Organics is actually very effective for helping to repel black flies, according to many customers reports, and our own personal experience, although we have not had the SQUITO BAN formula formally tested for repellency of black flies.
+REPELLENT RECOMMENDATION: SQUITO BAN by YAYA Organics is actually very effective for helping to repel black flies, according to many customers, and our own personal experience, although we have not had the SQUITO BAN formula formally tested for black flies.
 Since black flies tend to swarm around the head and neck, SQUITO BAN works especially well when it’s sprayed liberally on a hat, around your head, neck and upper body (avoiding the eyes, nose and mouth of course.)
 It's wise to spray all exposed skin, but the upper body will help significantly with black flies.

 ...